Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 ############################## DEVELOPER(WIP) ##############################
 This mod contains many tools that can be run on Cygwin (in Windows) or Linux and may be adapted to your mod, there are many variables to configure it to your mod, and if something doesn't work as expected, comment here or drop a patch on github.
 This mod is also a (not ready yet for release) overhaul that I am still changing, balancing more, improving usability, documentation and adding new features.
-But it is already playable, and if you would like to help (new things or patches for: documentation, scripts, xmlLogic, icons, sounds, anything that could be improved), drop a pull request on github for review, thx!
+But it is already playable, and if you would like to help (new things or patches for: documentation, scripts, xmlLogic, icons, sounds, anything that could be improved), you can create a pull request on github for review, thx!
 .
 ############################## MOD FEATURES OVERVIEW: ##############################
 There are several mini mods here that may work without this main mod (the Tweaks folder).